 The Monastery of St. Simon the Tanner (Monastery complex of St. Sama’an) is hidden amidst the vast urban sprawl of modern day Cairo.
 It is a very unique religious site, and it’s convenient location make it a real gem for tourists.
+Like many other attractions in Cairo, a visit to the monastery can be added to any one of our Cairo tour packages upon request.

 The Monastery of St. Simon the Tanner is just one such example.
 Set withing the Muqattam Hills, the monastery can be reached by following the road which is opposite to the one which leads to the famous Cairo Citadel.
 Even though the monastery isn’t often featured in holiday brochures and so on, it actually has a very long and interesting history, and it’s most certainly a place worth visiting.